splewis/csgo-pug-setup/README.md

 The goal is to make setup easier for people, not provide a comprehensive pug platform.
 Please keep this and the principle of **keep it simple, stupid** in mind when making any suggestions.

 ### Download
-You should be able to get the most recent ``pugsetup.zip`` file from https://github.com/splewis/csgo-pug-setup/releases.
+You should be able to get the most recent download from https://github.com/splewis/csgo-pug-setup/releases.

 ### Usage